strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

 ### Tuning The Number of Workers

-If you want to squeeze highest possible efficiency from a Rocket v0.4 instance, you should tweak the number of its worker threads.
+If you want to squeeze the highest possible efficiency from a Rocket v0.4 instance, you should tweak the number of its worker threads.
 The optimal count will depend mainly on the number of available CPU cores, and the ratio of time your endpoints spend CPU-crunching and waiting for I/O.